tc39/proposal-temporal/explainer.md

 ZonedDateTime represents an OffsetDateTime combined with an *IANA Timezone*.
 With that added information ZonedDateTime is able to observe daylight savings rules.

 ### Instant
 An `Instant` is an object that specifies a specific point in time.
-For convenience of interoperatbility it uses *nanoseconds since the unix-epoch* to do so.
+For convenience of interoperability it uses *nanoseconds since the unix-epoch* to do so.
 #### Instant() - constuctor

 #### Instant.prototype.epochSeconds : number